Lucius Fox (baseball)

-Lucius Kadeem Fox Jr. (born July 2, 1997) is a Bahamian professional baseball shortstop in the Washington Nationals organization.
-He made his MLB debut with the Nationals in 2022.
+Lucius Kadeem Fox Jr. (born July 2, 1997) is a Bahamian professional baseball shortstop who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals.

 Career

 San Francisco Giants

 Fox is from Nassau, Bahamas.
 He began playing baseball when he was seven years old, and moved to the United States at age 12 to continue his career.
 Fox attended American Heritage High School in Delray Beach, Florida.
 He moved back to the Bahamas in time to be declared an international free agent during the 2015 signing period.
 Fox signed with the San Francisco Giants, for a reported $6 million signing bonus.
-He spent his first professional season, in 2016, with the Augusta GreenJackets of the Class A South Atlantic League, posting a .207 batting average and a .305 on-base percentage in 75 games played.
+He spent his first professional season, in 2016, with the Augusta GreenJackets of the Single–A South Atlantic League, posting a .207 batting average and a .305 on-base percentage in 75 games played.

 Tampa Bay Rays

 On August 1, 2016, the Giants traded Fox, Matt Duffy, and Michael Santos to the Tampa Bay Rays for Matt Moore.
 He did not play for the Rays after the trade due to a bone bruise on his foot sustained while playing for Augusta.
-Fox began the 2017 season with the Bowling Green Hot Rods of the Class A Midwest League.
+Fox began the 2017 season with the Bowling Green Hot Rods of the Single–A Midwest League.
 He represented the World Team in the 2017 All-Star Futures Game.
-After batting .278 with two home runs, 27 runs batted in (RBIs), and 27 stolen bases in 77 games for Bowling Green, the Rays promoted Fox to the Charlotte Stone Crabs of the Class A-Advanced Florida State League, where he finished the season, batting .235 with one home run and 12 RBIs in 30 games.
-In 2018, he played for both Charlotte and the Montgomery Biscuits of the Class AA Southern League, slashing .268/.351/.341 with three home runs, 39 RBIs, and 29 stolen bases in 116 total games between the two teams.
+After batting .278 with two home runs, 27 runs batted in (RBIs), and 27 stolen bases in 77 games for Bowling Green, the Rays promoted Fox to the Charlotte Stone Crabs of the High–A Florida State League, where he finished the season, batting .235 with one home run and 12 RBIs in 30 games.
+In 2018, he played for both Charlotte and the Montgomery Biscuits of the Double–A Southern League, slashing .268/.351/.341 with three home runs, 39 RBIs, and 29 stolen bases in 116 total games between the two teams.

 He split the 2019 season between Montgomery and the Durham Bulls, hitting a combined .221/.331/.327/.658 with 3 home runs, 34 RBI, and 39 stolen bases.
-Fox was added to the Rays 40–man roster following the 2019 season.
+On November 20, 2019, the Rays added Fox to their 40-man roster to protect him from the Rule 5 draft.
+Fox did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.